velosomarcus/file-server-api/README.md

 ## Install

+### Running on your local machine

-These instructions assume that you already have Python3 installed on you machine.
+These instructions assume that we already have Python3 installed on our machine.

 ```bash
 git clone https://github.com/velosomarcus/file-server-api.git